-As you may well know, should you have seen my recent Guide To Brussels, I have just got back from a wonderful short city break to Belgium.
+As you may well know, should you have seen my recent guide to Brussels, I have just got back from a wonderful short city break to Belgium.
 I spent 2 days exploring Belgium’s capital and finding the best things to do in Brussels and one (very long) day exploring the nearby city of Bruges and Ghent.
 Check out my day trip here.

 Of course this involved a lot of eating, naturally, and my god the chocolate and waffles totally blew my mind.
 I have quite the sweet tooth and am easily pleased by a bar of Dairy Milk, but the chocolate in Belgium is seriously on another level.
-Amazing enough that i found myself eating it for alongside breakfast lunch and dinner… without even feeling sick haha!
+It’s amazing enough that I found myself eating it alongside breakfast lunch and dinner… without even feeling sick haha!

 I couldn’t get enough of the food and drink on offer here in Belgium and so, alongside a couple of ‘must-dos’, I thought I’d share some of my favourite spots with you…

-Certainly not a hidden hotspot, but popular for all the right reasons, Delirium is located a 2 minute walk from Grand Place (the famous square in Brussels) and stocks over 2000 beer types.
+Certainly not a hidden hotspot, but popular for all the right reasons, Delirium is located a 2-minute walk from Grand Place (the famous square in Brussels) and stocks over 2000 beer types.
 Here travellers from all over the world congregate and bring the place to life over a glass of their choice.

-As a solo traveller it was nice to have somewhere that was lively and friendly where you could experience one of Belgiums finest offerings.
+As a solo traveller it was nice to have somewhere that was lively and friendly where you could experience one of Belgium’s finest offerings.

-I personally don’t really like beer but I knew i couldn’t leave without trying one, so I browsed the extensive list in hope of finding something magical.
+I personally don’t really like beer, but I knew I couldn’t leave without trying one, so I browsed the extensive list in hope of finding something magical.
 I mithered between the ‘Cookie’ and ‘Peach’ Beers before deciding on the ‘Coconut beer’ which added a perfect touch of sweetness and was gorgeously served up in a coconut.
 Yes, for real they do cookie flavoured beer!

-Recommended to my by a lovely reader on Instagram, I headed a few steps away from Grand Place into this heavenly scented, family run shop.
+Recommended to me by a lovely reader on Instagram, I headed a few steps away from Grand Place into this heavenly scented, family run shop.
 The smell of waffles is a familiar sensory experience in Brussels, but close 4 walls around the kitchen and you can’t help but beam with happiness with every drawn breath.

 Maison Dandoy create everything themselves and offer an array of sweet treats alongside a tea room upstairs should you want to make an occasion out of it.

 On offer are the Leige Waffles (denser in texture and coated with caramelised sugar) and the Brussels waffle (lighter and crispier dusted with icing sugar).
 I went for the Leige Waffle with belgian chocolate sauce and strawberries.
 10/10.
 It was unreal.
 Even better when enjoyed sat in the sun overlooking Grand place!

-Where to find: Rue Charles Buls 14, Bruxelles, Belgium
+Where to find: Rue Charles Buls 14

 Oh my gosh.
-I can’t believe i nearly missed out on this place.
+I can’t believe I nearly missed out on this place.
 Recommended to me by the same (wonderful) reader that recommended Maison Dandoy this centrally located cafe is just gorgeous in every aspect of the word.

-First I was captured by the day dreamy window seats scattered with cushions, second by the big quote that instantly bought a smile to my fact.
+First I was captured by the day dreamy window seats scattered with cushions, second by the big quote that instantly bought a smile to my face.
 Next by the incredibly friendly and accommodating staff that worked in the small restaurant and then last but CERTAINLY not least – the food.

 I asked for half a portion of the Peck’s Special because I wasn’t really hungry but INSISTED on trying it.
 A layer of waffle topped with perfectly crisp bacon, goats cheese and poached egg.
 A killer combo that was devoured in minutes.
 They, too, serve amazing soups, coffees, juices, and sweet treats.
 You must visit.

 Pretty self explanatory really.